Get,

 Pawanamuktasana offers a range of benefits to the one who practices it regularly.
 Some of its potential benefits are:

-1. Benefits of Pawanamuktasana for Digestive System:
+1. Benefits of Pawanamuktasana for the Digestive System

 It may be beneficial in increasing the muscular contractions of the digestive tract which moves the food ahead, thus removing gas and helping prevent constipation.
 This may especially be beneficial to those suffering from the problem of Irritable Bowel Syndrome.5

-2. Benefits of Pawanamuktasana on Blood Circulation:
+2. Benefits of Pawanamuktasana on Blood Circulation

 Pawanamuktasana, unlike other forward-bending asanas, does not cause a fall in blood pressure.
 On the contrary, it may strengthen and stretch the abdominal muscles which can cause an increase in blood circulation.
 This increases the nutrients and oxygen supply to the digestive system and joints of the body.
 Since this asana requires lifting the legs above the heart, the resulting pressure improves the blood flow towards the heart.5

-3. Benefits of Pawanamuktasana for Diabetes:
+3. Benefits of Pawanamuktasana for Diabetes

 Pawanamuktasana may be beneficial for the organs in the abdomen.
 Due to the stretching of the abdominal muscles, there might be a regeneration of the pancreatic cells.
-This may improve glucose absorption by the liver, fatty and peripheral tissues.
+This may improve glucose absorption by the liver, fatty, and peripheral tissues.
 It may also increase the glucose uptake of the pancreas and the muscles, thus reducing its level in the blood.5

-4. Benefits of Pawanamuktasana for the Muscles:
+4. Benefits of Pawanamuktasana for the Muscles

 Pawanamuktasana may help relax many muscles.
 When this asana is done, the muscles first get stretched and then relaxed.
 When one group of muscle is contracting, its antagonist muscle group (the group of muscles with the opposite action) are getting stretched, thus stimulating the stretch receptors.
 Stimulation of stretch receptors helps lengthen the muscles without any strain.
 This asana may also improve flexibility thus releasing any bodily tension.5

-5. Benefits of Pawanamuktasana for the Lymphatic System:
+5. Benefits of Pawanamuktasana for the Lymphatic System

 The lymphatic system is composed of lymph.
 It is a whitish fluid made up of white blood cells and intestinal fluid.10 The lymphatic system is important for the optimal functioning of our general and specific immune responses.
 Pawanamuktasana may help stimulate this external lymphatic pump.5

-6. Benefits of Pawanamuktasana for Chakra stimulation:
+6. Benefits of Pawanamuktasana for Chakra stimulation

 Pawanamuktasana may liberate the life force.
 Pawanamuktasana is also said to stimulate the Manipura Chakra (Naval chakra).
 The Manipura chakra is physically related to abdominal organs and nerves.5

-7. Other benefits of Pawanamuktasana:
+7. Other Benefits of Pawanamuktasana

 • It may improve concentration levels as it enhances the blood supply to the brain.5

-• It may aid in stretching the pelvic and waist muscles, tendons and ligaments as it helps produce pressure deep within the body.
+• It may aid in stretching the pelvic and waist muscles, tendons, and ligaments as it helps produce pressure deep within the body.

 • It may help in toning the back muscles and strengthening the nerves originating from the spine.7